jcpalzerust/Project1/README.md

 Vision Statement
 This product is forchildren and adults who wish to play a game to keep their memory sharp.
 The Online Concentration Game is an online card game that is a great way to sharpen memories while having fun.
 Unlike other online card games, our product is very easy to use at a very affordable price.

+Online Concentration Game Features:
+This product has all the great aspects of playing the card game Concentration, but with the convenience of being able to play on your computer or mobile device.
+You can play with friends online, or by yourself against an imaginary person (the computer).
+You can adjust the skill level of the computer, track your wins and losses, as well as keep track of your best performances.
+Challenge your friends today!